tonysebion/medallion-foundry/docs/SILVER_JOIN.md

     path: "./output/silver_joined"
     model: "scd_type_2"
     formats: ["parquet", "csv"]
+    join_type: "inner"
+    join_keys:
+      - order_id
+    chunk_size: 100000
+    select_columns:
+      - order_id
+      - status
+      - total_amount

+Each source entry can include a `platform` block that mirrors the Bronze configuration (`platform.bronze.storage_backend`, credentials, `storage_metadata`, the optional `azure_connection` block, etc.).
+If a source points to remote storage, `silver_join` downloads the files to a temporary workspace before joining.
+The top-level `platform` block is reused for storage policy enforcement so you can still pass `--storage-scope onprem` or `--onprem-only` to guard Azure or cloud-backed paths at runtime.
 ```

-The CLI reads metadata from each silver asset, concatenates the data, and writes the requested Silver model.
-If the desired model requires primary keys/order columns and upstream metadata lacks them, the join falls back through a deterministic order (`scd_type_2`, `full_merge_dedupe`, `scd_type_1`, `periodic_snapshot`, `incremental_merge`) until a compatible model is found.
-Each input entry can point to local directories or remote storage by specifying the same `platform.bronze.storage_backend` + `azure_connection`/`s3` credentials you would use for Bronze; `silver_join` downloads the files before processing and respects storage metadata/scope for governance.
+The CLI reads metadata from each silver asset (falling back to a minimal stub if a `_metadata.json` file is not present), joins the data, and writes the requested Silver model.
+If the desired model requires primary keys or an order column and the upstream metadata lacks that information, the join falls back through a deterministic order (`scd_type_2`, `full_merge_dedupe`, `scd_type_1`, `periodic_snapshot`, `incremental_merge`) until a compatible model can be produced.

+The `output` block controls the join semantics:

+- `formats`: choose one or both of `["parquet", "csv"]`; the join writes whichever formats are enabled and records them in the resulting `_metadata.json`.
+- `join_type`: controls the SQL-style merge (`inner`, `left`, `right`, `outer`); the default is `inner`.
+- `join_keys`: the business keys that appear in both inputs; at least one key is required.
+- `chunk_size`: optionally break the left-hand input into chunks to mitigate memory pressure before merging; set to `0` or omit to join in a single operation.
+- `select_columns`/`projection`: trim the output to a specific column order after the join so downstream Silver writers stay predictable.

+You can still point each asset at cloud storage by reusing `platform.bronze.storage_backend`, supply the right credentials (`s3`, Azure, etc.), and add the same `storage_metadata` fields you use for Bronze. `silver_join` enforces the same storage policy, so running with `--storage-scope onprem` (or `--onprem-only`) rejects any cloud backend that does not advertise `storage_metadata.boundary=onprem` while logging which assets contributed to the new lineage.

 ## Running